scottmuc/scottmuc.github.com/source/_posts/2016-10-11-osx-workstation-setup-automation.markdown

     bit more complexity than is really necessary.

     [Sam Gibson][sams-homepage] wrote a [great article][sams-setup] about this using [Babushka][babushka].
 He believed the above styles are too complex and strived to find a simpler solution.
-I like it, but I felt that it could go a bit further.
+I like it, but I felt that it could be simplified further.

     [Gerhard Lazu's][gerhards-setup] workstation setup.
 He replaced **sprout** with a collection to shell scripts that I may be tempted to migrate towards.
 But one thing at a time; that's an important principle around